Cavalry corps (Soviet Union): Operational history

-While the Soviet cavalry was the most combat-ready arm of the Soviet ground forces, its tanks and trucks were in a deplorable state of operational readiness.
-Early in the war, tank and paratrooper units were put under the cavalry command during the most difficult situations.
-This demonstrates the significant role of the cavalry on the Frontline as it was the most mobile force available during 1941–43.
-It is also important to note that; the cavalry usually fought under-strength of 3000 men at full strength for a division, while often being thrown into the hardest parts of the battle.
+While the Soviet cavalry was often thought to be the most combat-ready arm of the Soviet ground forces, its tanks and trucks were in a deplorable state of operational readiness.
+Early in the war, tank and paratrooper units were put under the cavalry command during the difficult situations.
+This demonstrates the role of the cavalry on the Frontline as it was the most mobile force available during 1941–43.
+The cavalry usually fought under-strength of 3000 men at full strength for a division, while often being in the most damaging parts of the battle.
 A full-strength cavalry Corps of 18,000 men had to do the same output as an army of 60,000-100,000 men on the given task.
-Some legendary cavalry units often surpassed those expectations given to them by STAVKA as most famously Pavel Belov and Lev Dovator.
-Later in their place with the same units Issa Pliyev and Viktor Kirillovich Baranov would perform with most proficiency even in worst situations they always found the way to keep fighting never being captured or destroyed throughout the war.
+Some legendary cavalry units often surpassed those expectations given to them by STAVKA two commanded by Pavel Belov and Lev Dovator.
+Later these units led by Issa Pliyev and Viktor Kirillovich Baranov would perform with high proficiency even in the worst situations they found the way to keep fighting, never being captured or destroyed throughout the war.

 The cavalry operated successfully during the whole war, particularly during the difficult early stages of the war.
 The speed of the German advance often spread out the units thinly, allowing Soviet cavalry formations to launch raids into its enemy's rear.
 At dawn on August 28, 1941, Col. Lev Dovator led a cavalry group of three thousand sabers (accompanied by medium and light machine guns but no artillery or armor) in a mounted attack which, broke through the 450th German Infantry Regiment.
 Over the next two days, Dovator's command inflicted some twenty-five hundred casualties on the Germans; they overran two regimental headquarters and the topographical department of the Sixth Army; they destroyed two hundred motor vehicles, two tanks, four armored cars, four artillery pieces, and six mortars; and they captured fifteen hundred rifles and automatic weapons, which were used to arm a partisan detachment left behind the German lines.

 Despite the name, for the most part, the troops of the cavalry corps operated primarily as dismounted infantry.
 Soviet cavalry doctrine emphasized that cavalry should dismount to fight unless specific circumstances existed to attack mounted.
 Mounted attacks were called for when the enemy was weak and his defense unorganized.
 The enemy must be unaware of the cavalry's presence and the terrain must favor its approach.
 After the enemies retreated they were able to pursue the enemy on horses along with tanks resulting in great enemy losses.